Wlodarski/DR-Altimeter/INSTALL.md

 4. _Optional_ Configure a Slack bot
    - Create a bot and register it to a chat room
-   - Add SLACK_API_TOKEN to windows system environment variables
+   - Add SLACK_API_TOKEN to Windows system environment variables
    - Restart Windows
    - Create a shortcut with the [--slack](COMMAND.md#-s---slack) argument pointing to your designated chat room

 ## Linux and other OS

-DR-Altimeter haven't been tested on other os system than Windows 10 running Python 3.6, but it should work with only minor tweeks.
+DR-Altimeter has not been tested on other operating systems than Windows 10 running Python 3.6, but it should work with other os, only minor tweeks.

 1. Download the Python source files:
    - DR-Altimeter.py